systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 - LastName can be a mononym (i.e. have no initials): `Baoluri, Wurenqimuge, Agudam`.
 Check all mononyms to be “true” mononyms (check PubMed site)

 - LastName can have suffixes.
-Check that suffix is separated from initials by space: `Rowland KM Jr, Short GF 3d`
+Check that suffix is separated from initials by space: |br| `Rowland KM Jr, Short GF 3d`

 2.4.
 Check that journal citation-data has the following elements in this order: |br|
 JournalTitle. year; volume: pages.
 DOI.